-30 See "Complaint and Motion to Consolidate of the Independent Market Monitor for PJM," Docket No. EL14-20-000 (January 27, 2014) at 1.
+See "Complaint and Motion to Consolidate of the Independent Market Monitor for PJM."
+Docket No. EL14-20-000 (January 27, 2014) at 1.

-- The multiple zone approach is less locational than the zonal and subzonal approach and creates larger mismatches between the locational need for the resources and the actual response.
+- The MMU recommends that PJM not remove any defined subzones and maintain a public record of all created and removed subzones.
+(Priority: Low.
+First reported 2016.
+Status: Not adopted.) - The MMU recommends that PJM eliminate the measurement of compliance across zones within a compliance aggregation area (CAA).
+The multiple zone approach is less locational than the zonal and subzonal approach and creates larger mismatches between the locational need for the resources and the actual response.
 (Priority: High.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that measurement and verification methods for demand resources be modified to reflect compliance more accurately.
 (Priority: Medium.
 First reported 2009.
 Status: Not adopted.) - The MMU recommends that compliance rules be revised to include submittal of all necessary hourly load data, and that negative values be included when calculating event compliance across hours and registrations.
 (Priority: Medium.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends that PJM adopt the ISO-NE five-minute metering requirements in order to ensure that operators have the necessary information for reliability and that market payments to demand resources be calculated based on interval meter data at the site of the demand reductions.31 (Priority: Medium.
+Status: Not adopted.)
+The MMU recommends that PJM adopt the ISO-NE five-minute metering requirements in order to ensure that operators have the necessary information for reliability and that market payments to demand resources be calculated based on interval meter data at the site of the demand reductions.
+(Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends demand response event compliance be calculated on a five minute basis for all capacity performance resources and that the penalty structure reflect five minute compliance.
 (Priority: Medium.
 First reported 2013.
-Status: Partially adopted.) - The MMU recommends that load management testing be initiated by PJM with advance notice to CSPs identical to the actual lead time required in an emergency in order to accurately represent the conditions of an emergency event.
-(Priority: Low.
-First reported 2012.
-Status: Partially Adopted.) - The MMU recommends that shutdown cost be defined as the cost to curtail load for a given period that does not vary with the measured reduction or, for behind the meter generators, be the start cost defined in Manual 15 for generators.
-(Priority: Low.
-First reported 2012.
-Status: Not adopted.)
+Status: Partially adopted.)